convoo/convoo-starter/README.md

 * Firebase authentication already set up for email as well as social providers
 * Redux with polymer-redux set up
 * Internationalization set up with a locales.json file for you to edit
+* Example views:
-* Example iron-list view displaying a stream of information from firebase
+  * iron-list view displaying a stream of information from firebase
   * Example form saving to firebase
+  * Example file upload into Firebase Storage

 ## Setup